vincent-wongjw/GA-Capstone/README.md

   * A manual, user-based collab filtering approach was built from scratch to help me understanding how a recommender system works.
 Subsequently, the Surprise library was used for testing of user-based, item-based and SVD collab-filtering recommender systems
   * Similarity measures tested - Cosine Similarity and Pearson Correlation
   * Evaluation - using RMSE and Precision score (Recommendation threshold - above 3.5 stars).
 Training set based on reviews before 2017, and testing set based on reviews from 2017 onwards
-  * Results: SVD achieved the best RMSE score of 0.917 while the manual user-based collaborative
+  * Results: SVD achieved the best RMSE score of 0.917 while the manual user-based collaborative filtering method achieved the best precision score of 0.798.
 * For the content-based filtering method, I used restaurant attributes to compare similarity across different restaurants to enable users to discover restaurants based on their previously visited restaurants
   * Some feature engineering was carried out - such as whether a restaurant is a chain?
 Do they serve breakfast/lunch/dinner?
   * Manually coded a content based filtering approach that recommended restaurants ordered by historical average ratings.